jeka-dev/jeka/docs/reference-guide/execution-engine-reuse.md

 ## From Binaries

-To extend Jeka capabilities, it's possible to create a jar file in order to be used in any _Jeka_ project.
+To extend Jeka capabilities, it's possible to create a jar file to be used in any _Jeka_ project.
-An extension (or plugin) can contain _KBean_ or not and can have many purposes (integrate a specific technology, predefine set of dependencies, provide utiliy classes, ...).
+An extension (or plugin) can contain _KBean_ or not, and can have many purposes (such as integrating a specific technology, predefining a set of dependencies, providing utiliy classes, etc.).

-To achieve it, we need to create a project to pack and export the library.
+To achieve this, we must create a project that packs and exports the library.

-The project may declare dependencies on Jeka : the simplest is to add a dependency on the jeka jar that is actually building the project using `JkLocator.getJekaJarPath()`.
+The project may declare dependencies on Jeka : the simplest way is to add a dependency on the jeka jar that actually builds the project using `JkLocator.getJekaJarPath()`.

 ```java
 import dev.jeka.core.api.project.JkProject;